zuhlke/engineering-posts/drafts/api-first-part-2.md

 }
 ```

-In the last article we already created a simple API specification file `user-api.yaml` for a user management API.
+In the last article, we created a simple API specification file `user-api.yaml` for a user management API.
 Imagine we additionally have to build an API that lists a specific order.
 Again, we can create an API specification file `order-api.yaml`.

 _openapi/order-api.yaml:_